hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

         - Create, update, delete domain objects
         - Create/destroy rela between them
 - Step 2: define services by *business capability*:
-  - Adv: business capabilities are stable -> resulting archi is stable
+  - Adv: business capabilities are stable -> resulting architecture is stable
-  - The resulting services are only the first attempt at defining the archi
+  - The resulting services are only the first attempt at defining the architecture
   - -> May evolve over time as more is learned about the domain:
     - Combine services due to excessive IPC
     - Split services due to high complexity